scandycuz/newsworthy/README.md

 * EmberJS
 * Ruby on Rails
 * PostgreSQL
+* Ember CLI Addons
+  * ember-font-awesome
+  * ember-cli-bourbon
+  * ember-cli-neat
 * Gems
   * friendly_id
   * jbuilder

 ## Future Implementations

-There are a number of features that I would like to add to the application:
+There are a number of features that I would like to add to the application in the future:

-* Search for specific stocks
+* Search feature to locate specific stocks
-* Pagination with a load on scroll feature to improve load time
+* Pagination with a load on scroll feature to improve initial load time
 * Sort and filter functionality to locate specific ranges of data